dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/roadmap.md

 3. **Does implementing this feature evolve the architecture of EF Core such that it moves us closer to implementing other features?** We tend to favor features that act as building blocks for other features.
 For example, property bag entities can help us move towards many-to-many support, and entity constructors enabled our lazy loading support.

-4. **Is the feature an extensibility point?** We tend to favor extensibility points over normal features because they enable developers to hook behaviors optimized for their scenarios and compensate for any missing functionality.
+4. **Is the feature an extensibility point?** We tend to favor extensibility points over normal features because they enable developers to hook their own behaviors and compensate for any missing functionality.

 5. **What is the synergy of the feature when used in combination with other products?** We favor features that enable or significantly improve the experience of using EF Core with other products, such as .NET Core, the latest version of Visual Studio, Microsoft Azure, etc.

-6. **What are the skills of the people available to work on a feature, and how to best leverage these resources?** Each member of the EF team and our community contributors have different levels of experience in different areas, so we have to plan accordingly.
+6. **What are the skills of the people available to work on a feature, and how to best leverage these resources?** Each member of the EF team and our community contributors has different levels of experience in different areas, so we have to plan accordingly.
 Even if we wanted to have "all hands on deck" to work on a specific feature like GroupBy translations, or many-to-many, that wouldn't be practical.

-As mentioned before, the process evolves on every release, and in the future we'll try to add more opportunities for members of the community to provide inputs into release plans.
+As mentioned before, the process evolves on every release.
+In the future we'll try to add more opportunities for members of the community to provide inputs into our release plans.
 For example, we would like to make it easier to review draft designs of the features and of the release plan itself.